Ideas-on-Stage/ideasonstage.com/content/services/from-office-to-remote-work/index.en.md

 +++
 draft 			= false
-title 			= "From Office To Remote Work In 10 Days" description		= "Move from an office based to a remote work workflow in 10 days by creating an online work community." weight			= 1 categories		= [ "Consulting" ]
+title 			= "Online Work Community" description		= "Move from an office based to a remote work workflow in 10 days by creating an online work community." weight			= 1 categories		= [ "Consulting" ]